-If you’re even slightly into cars, automotive engineering, track days or motor racing – you’ll know that not all brake systems on cars are created equally.
-But there’s far more to good brake performance than your choice of discs and pads and in this article, we’re going to explore how you can get the very best out of your braking system if you’re off for a day at the track.
+If you’re even slightly into cars, automotive engineering, track days or motor racing – you’ll know that not all brake systems on cars are created equal.
+But there’s far more to good brake performance than your choice of discs and pads.
+In this article, we’re going to explore how you can get the very best out of your braking system if you’re off for a day at the track.

 First things first…

-Whether you’re a newcomer to the track or a track day regular, having a safe and reliable car is paramount to your driving experience.
+Having a safe and reliable car is paramount to your driving experience, whether you’re a newcomer to the track or a track day regular.
 If you’re not able to fully trust your braking system when you’re driving round a track, your confidence will be questioned every time you prepare for a corner resulting in a challenging, stressful and (most importantly) dangerous driving experience.
-Before every track day, get your brakes serviced and ensure all components are in good order:
+Get your brakes serviced before every track day and ensure all components are in good order:

 - Your brake fluid should ideally be changed to a racing fluid.
 This has a higher boiling point and will maintain pedal pressure and effectiveness for longer